poruvo/Boogeyman/README.md

 # Boogeyman
 A sonic experiment by gon pulvo — gritty, atmospheric, and a little haunted.
 Breaks, textures, and low-end rituals for late-night wanderers.
-This repo includes track stems, artwork, and notes from the shadows.
+This repo includes lore, artwork, and notes from the shadows.

-# 🌀 Boogeyman: A Dream-Built Horror Series by Gon Pulvo
+# 🌀 Boogeyman: A Dream-Built Horror Series by gon pulvo

 > *“What if your fears made art with you?”*